aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Function `offer_rotation_capability`

-Offers rotation capability on behalf of <code>account</code> to the account at address <code>recipient_address</code>.
-An account can delegate its rotation capability to only one other address at one time.
-If the account has an existing rotation capability offer, calling this function will update the rotation capability offer with the new <code>recipient_address</code>.
-Here, <code>rotation_capability_sig_bytes</code> signature indicates that this key rotation is authorized by the account owner, and prevents the classic "time-of-check time-of-use" attack.
-For example, users usually rely on what the wallet displays to them as the transaction's outcome.
+Offers rotation capability on behalf of <code>account</code> to the account at address <code>recipient_address</code>.<br/> An account can delegate its rotation capability to only one other address at one time.
+If the account<br/> has an existing rotation capability offer, calling this function will update the rotation capability offer with<br/> the new <code>recipient_address</code>.<br/> Here, <code>rotation_capability_sig_bytes</code> signature indicates that this key rotation is authorized by the account owner,<br/> and prevents the classic &quot;time&#45;of&#45;check time&#45;of&#45;use&quot; attack.<br/> For example, users usually rely on what the wallet displays to them as the transaction&apos;s outcome.
 Consider a contract that with 50% probability
-(based on the current timestamp in Move), rotates somebody's key.
-The wallet might be unlucky and get an outcome where nothing is rotated, incorrectly telling the user nothing bad will happen.
-But when the transaction actually gets executed, the attacker gets lucky and the execution path triggers the account key rotation.
-We prevent such attacks by asking for this extra signature authorizing the key rotation.

-@param rotation_capability_sig_bytes is the signature by the account owner's key on <code>RotationCapabilityOfferProofChallengeV2</code>.
-@param account_scheme is the scheme of the account (ed25519 or multi_ed25519).
-@param account_public_key_bytes is the public key of the account owner.
-@param recipient_address is the address of the recipient of the rotation capability - note that if there's an existing rotation capability offer, calling this function will replace the previous <code>recipient_address</code> upon successful verification.
+(based on the current timestamp in Move), rotates somebody&apos;s key.
+The wallet might be unlucky and get an outcome where nothing is rotated,<br/> incorrectly telling the user nothing bad will happen.
+But when the transaction actually gets executed, the attacker gets lucky and<br/> the execution path triggers the account key rotation.<br/> We prevent such attacks by asking for this extra signature authorizing the key rotation.<br/><br/> @param rotation_capability_sig_bytes is the signature by the account owner&apos;s key on <code>RotationCapabilityOfferProofChallengeV2</code>.<br/> @param account_scheme is the scheme of the account (ed25519 or multi_ed25519).<br/> @param account_public_key_bytes is the public key of the account owner.<br/> @param recipient_address is the address of the recipient of the rotation capability &#45; note that if there&apos;s an existing rotation capability<br/> offer, calling this function will replace the previous <code>recipient_address</code> upon successful verification.

 <pre><code>public entry fun offer_rotation_capability(account: &amp;signer, rotation_capability_sig_bytes: vector&lt;u8&gt;, account_scheme: u8, account_public_key_bytes: vector&lt;u8&gt;, recipient_address: address)<br/></code></pre>